Third Sirisena cabinet

 The third Sirisena cabinet was a short-lived central government of Sri Lanka led by President Maithripala Sirisena during the 2018 constitutional crisis.
+The cabinet and the prime minister was declared as unconstitutional by the Supreme Court of Sri Lanka.

 Cabinet members

 Ministers appointed under article 43(1) of the constitution.

 State ministers

 Ministers appointed under article 44(1) of the constitution.

 Deputy ministers

 Ministers appointed under article 45(1) of the constitution.